4383/inkspect/README.md

 ### Prompt Styles (`--style`)

 This is where the power of `inkspect` comes in.
 Use the `--style` flag with the `optimize` command to transform your input in different ways.
+You can also provide a custom prompt directly with the `--prompt` flag.

-#### `refine` (Default)
+#### `code-spec` (Default)

-Improves the clarity, specificity, and overall quality of your text.

-*   **Example:**
-    ```bash
-    inkspect optimize --style refine --input "what is rust?"
-    ```
-*   **Sample Output:**
-    > Rust is a modern systems programming language focused on performance, reliability, and productivity.
-It achieves the raw speed of C++ but with powerful compile-time guarantees that prevent common memory bugs.

-#### `simplify`

-Makes complex topics easier to understand.

-*   **Example:**
-    ```bash
-    inkspect optimize --style simplify --input "Explain quantum computing in simple terms."
-    ```
-*   **Sample Output:**
-    > Imagine a regular computer bit is a light switch that can be either on (1) or off (0).
-A quantum bit (qubit) is like a dimmer switch; it can be on, off, or somewhere in between, all at the same time.
-This "in-between" state lets quantum computers explore many possibilities at once, making them incredibly powerful for solving certain types of complex problems.

-#### `boost_engagement`

-Rewrites text to be more engaging and suitable for social media.

-*   **Example:**
-    ```bash
-    inkspect optimize --style boost_engagement --input "Our new app is now available for download."
-    ```
-*   **Sample Output:**
-    > 🔥 BIG NEWS! 🔥 Our brand new app has officially dropped! 🚀 Download it now and experience the future.
-You don't want to miss this! #NewApp #LaunchDay #Tech

-#### `code-agent-spec`

 Transforms a high-level feature request into a detailed, TDD-focused specification for an AI coding agent. **This does not write code, just specs.**

 *   **Example:**
     ```bash
-    inkspect optimize --style code-agent-spec --input "I want to create a simple command-line todo list app in Rust"
+    inkspect optimize --style code-spec --input "I want to create a simple command-line todo list app in Rust"
     ```
 *   **Sample Output:**
     > ### 1.
 High-Level Goal